cnclabs/ICE/README.md

 ### 2.1.
 Network Construction
 Users are responsible to provide an entity-text network and a text-text network as the basis components to construct an ICE network.
-Here, we provide a general idea of how to construct both networks.
+Here, we provide a highlight of how to construct both networks.
 For more details, please refer to our [paper](http://dl.acm.org/citation.cfm?doid=3077136.3080807).

 #### Entity-text network:
 - The entity-text network is a directed network with edges pointing from an item to its representative concept words.